 If you have recently been diagnosed with advanced cancer or another serious life-threatening disease, remember that everything you might think about it—positive or negative—is merely an interpretation.
 You are the one who decides how you will relate to the cancer diagnosis.

 “Success is never final, and failure is never fatal”

-My advice, based on my three decades of working with people with serious illness, is simple.
+My advice, based on my three decades of working with people with serious illness such as cancer, is simple.
 Do not limit yourself by assuming that you or anyone else knows what the outcome will be.
 The truth is that no one knows.
 Surrender to the unknown and focus your attention on living your best life.

 It is blessedly freeing to accept what is in this moment, without projecting into the future.
 Use your mind and heart to seek out and consult with trained, experienced, well-respected professionals whom you trust.
 And use the power of prayer to help guide you.